Surveying Education Scholarships Australia

 A registered trust managed by the corporate trustee, ISAQ Ltd.

-A Board of Directors: Three eminent senior surveyors from the public, private and academic sectors.
+A Board of Directors: Four eminent senior surveyors and consultants from the public, private and academic sectors

 An expert Advisory Committee: Six representatives from academia, private practice, and Young Professionals, inform the Board's decisions.